Meet the Government and Public Affairs Team

 Narric W. Rome

 Narric Rome serves as Vice President for Government Affairs and Arts Education at Americans for the Arts.
-In his role he manages federal, state, and local government advocacy, grassroots campaigns, policy development, and national coalition-building efforts with both cultural and civic organizations with the goal of influencing public policies that advance direct and indirect support for the arts and arts education.
+In his role he manages federal, state, and local government advocacy, grassroots campaigns, policy development, and national coalition-building efforts with cultural, civic, and private sector organizations with the goal of influencing public policies that advance direct and indirect support for the arts and arts education.

 Narric’s responsibilities include leading the policy development for the annual National Arts Action Summit, including Arts Advocacy Day, which involves coordinating over 85 arts organizations as national partners.
-Narric also oversees the Americans for the Arts education program that seeks equitable access to the arts and includes the State Policy Pilot Program, advocacy programs at the national, state and local levels, and a partnership with the Turnaround Arts program at the President’s Committee for the Arts & the Humanities.
+Narric oversees the Americans for the Arts education program that seeks equitable access to the arts and includes the State Policy Pilot Program, and advocacy programs at the national, state and local levels.
+Most recently, Narric has launched a national campaign to boost the creative economy by building support for the CREATE Act (S.661, HR1649) in Congress.

 Narric has 20 years of experience in the public policy and congressional arena.
 Prior to joining Americans for the Arts, Narric worked on the policy staff of Howard Dean's 2004 presidential campaign in Vermont and served as a legislative aide to Secretary Riley at the U.S. Department of Education where he received the Peer Recognition Award in 1999.
 Earlier in his career, Narric worked on Capitol Hill, at the Podesta Group and on several state and national political campaigns.
-Since 2008 he has served as the president of the Vermont State Society.
+He is the immediate past-president of the Vermont State Society.